PBorzych/Logfilter_UI/readme.md

     o Refactor
     o Clean up commented code

-    / Fix loading problem!
+    / Ignore the word error in when it is "EGR ERROR" / Fix loading problem!
     / Browse function and recent function
     / Save log file function